RandomsongV2/Deltafell/README.md

  • Susie actually kills lancer in prison;
  • The knight appears at the end of chapter 2 like spamton neo, you fight them with no ralsei and on weird route with no susie;
  • spamton uses fancy text like tenna;
+ • tenna uses usual colored text instead of fancy one;
  • queen is now empress (old design);
  • rudest buster?;
  • insans;